How Do I Start a Case?

 Step 1.
 File your case

-• To initiate a proceeding, you must file a written statement—a complaint, motion, or petition (which one depends upon the case type)—with either the Civil Department or the Family Department.
+• To initiate a proceeding, you must file a written complaint or petition (which one depends upon the case type) with either the Civil Department or the Family Department.

-• Read the forms and accompanying instructions before you start filling out the forms.
-Follow the instructions and fill each form out completely, making sure all names and addresses are correct and consistent throughout the forms.
+• Please make sure all names and addresses are correct and consistent throughout your complaint/petition.
 The caption of the Complaint should be “In Montgomery County Circuit Court, Maryland.”
 The Case Caption should also include the name, address, and telephone number of the Plaintiff (you as the person initiating the case) and the name and address of the Defendant (the person the case is filed against).

 • Be sure to complete either the Civil Domestic Case Information Report (PDF) for a family case or a Civil Non-Domestic Case Information Report (PDF) for a civil case.
 You must also sign the document as the Plaintiff/person filing the case.

-• Bring the ORIGINAL forms and papers and "service" copies that you want to file with the Court to the Civil or Family Department window.
+• Bring the ORIGINAL documents and "service" copies that you want to file with the Court to the Civil or Family Department window.
 The clerk will stamp them as ‘filed’.

 • Pay the filing fee.
 The fee for filing a new case is $165.
-The Clerk's Office takes cash, check, or money order.
+The Clerk’s Office accepts cash, checks, money orders, or credit cards (for totals of $10 or more) in person.
+Credit cards cannot be processed over the phone or via mail.
 The clerk will give you a receipt with your case number on it.

 Step 2.
 Serve the other party